stereobooster/web-platform-universe-map/readme.md

 ## TODO

+- Use YAML and Markdown for graph data
+- Move all SVG styles to sass
 - Add animation to bring selected node to center
 - Save selected node via anchor in url
-- Open legend on node selection
 - Add deprication flags to nodes
-- Add descriptions to nodes
 - Add status link (like caniuse)
 - Add other links
 - Add search